How to successfully buy a home in a seller’s market

 Dear Concerned Mom,

-It is hard not to get discouraged in today’s Foothill real estate market, especially in La Crescenta.
-Unfortunately, your son is in the same boat as most buyers.
-I recently wrote an offer for a cash buyer of $235,000 over the asking price.
-The listing agent provided a physical inspection noting the electrical panel needed to be updated; there was old, galvanized plumbing, and the roof was near the end of its life expectancy.
-There were eight offers.
-My client waived all contingencies, even her inspection contingency.
-She was still beaten out by another buyer who offered a higher price.
+It is difficult not to feel discouraged in today’s Foothill real estate market, especially in La Crescenta.
+Unfortunately, your son faces the same challenges as most buyers.
+I recently submitted an offer for a cash buyer, $235,000 over the asking price.
+The listing agent provided a physical inspection that revealed an outdated electrical panel, old galvanized plumbing, and a roof near the end of its life expectancy.
+The seller received eight offers.
+My client waived all contingencies, including the inspection contingency, yet another buyer still outbid her with a higher price.

-If your son works with a full-time, experienced real estate agent who is respected within the community, this is simply a matter of a challenging market.
-There are two ways to go about this:
+If your son works with a full-time, experienced real estate agent who has strong community respect, he will simply need to navigate a highly competitive market.
+He has two ways to approach this situation:

 1) Focus on homes initially listed too high and have been on the market for over two weeks.
 There could be some wiggle room, and your son should have less competition.